davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 index.reconstruct(i).reshape(1,-1).astype(np.float32)
 ```

 Finally, we can perform the search for a set of 1000 query vectors `xq`.
-We carry out the search for a limited number of `nprobe` cells with
+We carry out the search within a limited number of `nprobe` cells with

 ```python
 xq = fvecs_read("./gist/gist_query.fvecs")